jeremiah-c-leary/vhdl-style-guide/docs/whitespace_rules.rst

 whitespace_002
 ##############

-This rule will check for the existence of tabs.
+This rule will check for the existence of tabs in the middle of a line.

 |configuring_tabs_vs_spaces_link|